SukritaEarn/django-polls/README.md

         $ pip3 install -r requirements.txt

-4. Create a virtualenv directory named .env

-        $ virtualenv env

-5. Database migrations
+4. Database migrations

         $ python3 manage.py migrate

-6. Run server
+5. Run server

         $ python3 manage.py runserver

-7. In web browser open this link
+6. In web browser open this link

         http://127.0.0.1:8000/

     Note: You will see There's no polls avaibles.
 You can add you own questions and choices by creating an admin user.

-8. Create an admin user
+7. Create an admin user

         $ python manage.py createsuperuser

-9. Enter your desired username, email address and password
+8. Enter your desired username, email address and password

         Username: admin